Study Finds Vaccine Science Outreach Only Reinforced Myths

 Just tell them it's a death star.

-Most people are just not too brite (Score:1)
+Most people are just not too brite (Score:2)

 Bright (Score:2)